Sir Frank Leslie Walcott – National Hero of Barbados

 Sir Frank Leslie Walcott (1916 – 1999) is known for being a fearless and formidable man and was born in St. Peter, in the north of Barbados, and raised in Bridgetown, the nation’s capital.

 He was most notably a passionate Barbadian trade unionist, a politician, and an ambassador, playing a pivotal role in organizing the Barbados Labour Movement.

-Describing himself as ‘Frank by name and Frank by nature,’ Walcott is most often remembered as the most critical trade unionism personality in Barbados.
+Describing himself as ‘Frank by name and Frank by nature,’ Walcott is most often remembered as Barbados’s most critical trade unionism personality.

 Sir Frank distinguished himself on all levels – locally, regionally, and internationally.
 Not only did he organize workers and negotiate on their behalf, but he also was known for having a visionary approach to bargaining for improved conditions for the working Barbadian population.

 How Did it all Begin?

 Sir Frank began his vocation as an active unionist and, in 1945, became the assistant of Sir Hugh Springer, the General Secretary to the Progressive League.
-Only a year later, in 1946, Walcott became fully employed by the island’s first trade union, the Barbados Worker’s Union.
-When Sir Hugh left the union in 1947, it was Sir Frank Walcott, who was appointed as successor to the Barbados Workers Union’s prestigious General Secretary position.
+A year later, in 1946, Walcott became fully employed by the island’s first trade union, the Barbados Worker’s Union.
+When Sir Hugh left the union in 1947, Sir Frank Walcott was appointed as successor to the Barbados Workers Union’s prestigious General Secretary position.

 Walcott also served three separate terms as president of the Caribbean Congress of Labour, as well as serving in the Governing Body of the International Labour Organization.
-Not only that, but he also served with the American Institute for Free Labour Development and was Chairman of the World Employment Conference.
+He also served with the American Institute for Free Labour Development and was Chairman of the World Employment Conference.

 Walcott – Working for Workers

 Sir Frank Walcott served as a Member of Parliament in the Barbados House of Assembly, representing the Democratic Labour Party (DLP) from 1945 to 1966 and again from 1971 to 1976.

-Between these periods, Sir Frank served as a Senator and was President of the Senate from 1986 up until 1991, when he retired from public life.
+Between these periods, Sir Frank served as a Senator and was President of the Senate from 1986 until 1991, when he retired from public life.

 By 1953, he was elected to the Executive Board of the International Confederation of Free Trade Unions, a position he also served until his retirement.